-Experiments on a medical data set It is important to get a qualitative feedback about fault-tolerant pattern relevancy in a real case.
-For this purpose, we have considered the real world medical data set meningitis [22].
+It is important to get a qualitative feedback about fault-tolerant pattern relevancy in a real dataset.
+For this purpose, we have considered the real world medical dataset meningitis [12].
 These data have been gathered from children hospitalized for acute meningitis over a period of 4 years.
-The pre-processed Boolean data set is composed of 329 patients described by 60 Boolean properties encoding clinical signs (e.g., consciousness troubles), cytochemical analysis of the cerebrospinal fluid (e.g., C.S.F proteins) and blood analysis (e.g., sedimentation rate).
+The pre-processed Boolean dataset is composed of 329 patients described by 60 Boolean properties encoding clinical signs (e.g., consciousness troubles), cytochemical analysis of the cerebrospinal fluid (e.g., C.S.F proteins) and blood analysis (e.g., sedimentation rate).
 The majority of the cases are viral infections, whereas about one quarter of the cases are caused by bacteria.
 It is interesting to look at the bacterial cases since they need treatment with suitable antibiotics, while for the viral cases a simple medical supervision is sufficient.
-A certain number of attribute-variable pairs have been identified as being characteristic of the bacterial form of meningitis [22, 23].
+A certain number of attribute-variable pairs have been identified as being characteristic of the bacterial form of meningitis [12, 21].
 In other terms, the quality of the fault-tolerant patterns can be evaluated w.r.t. available medical knowledge.
 Our idea is that by looking for rather large fault-tolerant bi-sets, the algorithms will provide some new associations between attribute-value pairs (Boolean properties) and objects.
 If the whole sets of objects and properties within bi-sets are compatible (e.g., all the objects are of bacterial type, and all the properties are compatible with bacterial meningitis), then we can argue that we got new relevant information.